BLOG

 A word to the wise, if you really want a compression seal door to work, be prepared to have to lean on it with your body weight to close it. (also not ADA compliant) And then all of the tension when you do that is at the latch set.
 If your latch is the tension point for the door, it’s not holding it evenly around the perimeter.
 So you’re not necessarily going to get a compression seal that holds at the perimeter when all of your tension is at a latch set, which is where the mag seals come into place.
 The door is not being pressured to make it work.

 In our opinion, mag seals are the only thing you can trust.
 Everything else we’ve tested has been sketchy at best.
-We have tested many doors over the years, we’ve had one or two with compression seals that came anywhere close to their spec.
+We have tested many doors over the years, we’ve only had one or two with compression seals that came anywhere close to their spec.
 It just happened to be a very perfect, pristine installation and there is no guarantee that they’re going to stay that way.

 Do take a couple of minutes to watch our video.
 It includes further explanation concerning the compression vs. mag sealed door decision and you will see why acoustic doors DRIVE ME CRAZY!